-After graduating law school and briefly working with a major New York law firm, Ken joined Special Prosecutor Charles J. Hynes in the newly formed New York State Special Prosecutor’s Office for Nursing Homes and Medicaid Fraud.
-He then was appointed Deputy First Assistant Attorney General in the New York Attorney General’s Office led by Robert Abrams, working on a variety of issues, including those financial and infrastructure issues relating to nursing homes and other health care facilities.
+After graduating law school and briefly working with a major New York law firm, Ken joined Special Prosecutor Charles J. Hynes in the newly formed New York State Special Prosecutor’s Office for Nursing Homes and Medicaid Fraud, working on a variety of issues, including those financial and infrastructure issues relating to nursing homes and other health care facilities.
+He then was appointed Deputy First Assistant Attorney General in the New York Attorney General’s Office led by Robert Abrams, working on high-profile cases, including cases of fraud and political corruption involving the ill-fated Shoreham Nuclear Power Plant in eastern Long Island.

 Later, Ken was recruited by the U.S. Department of Justice’s iconic Brooklyn Organized Crime Strike Force, which handled some of the most important political corruption and organized crime cases of the 1970s and 1980s, including the ABSCAM case and the Lufthansa Heist at JFK International Airport on December 11, 1978.
 Ken also led the investigation and prosecution of John A. Cody, the notorious New York union leader and racketeer who was the president of the Teamsters union Local 282 between 1976 and 1984.
-Cody and his organized crime-controlled union utilized strikes, extortion, mafia intimidation and “sweetheart” contracts with real estate developers, including Donald J. Trump.
+Cody and his organized crime-controlled union were notorious for using extortion, mafia intimidation and “sweetheart” contracts with real estate developers, including Donald J. Trump to siphon off millions of dollars from large construction projects in the New York area.

 Ken then went on to serve as an Assistant U.S. Attorney and Special Assistant U.S. Attorney with the U.S. Department of Justice, working primarily on international fraud and counterintelligence cases, often involving the activities of the Russian mob, both in the U.S. and in Europe.
 During much of this period of time, he acted as liaison for the U.S. Department of Justice and U.S. intelligence agencies with INTERPOL and other foreign and international law enforcement and intelligence agencies.